“It is the birthright of every child to have the best possible education”

 Principal Horobin, Homerton College, Morley Opening Ceremony, 1900

 Morley Memorial is a Community primary school in the district of Cambridgeshire.
 The school is named after Samuel Morley who was a benefactor of the Homerton Teacher Training College and a member of the Congregational board of Education.
+He was also MP for Nottingham and Bristol, and a well known abolitionist.
 The school was founded as a practice school for the College.
 It is one of the oldest non-denominational schools in Cambridge, having celebrated its centenary in 2000.

 There are currently enrolled about 400 children of mixed gender in the age range of 4-11yrs.